RongYu98/Play-Visualizer/README.md

 __Change Log:__

+6/6/16:
+- Can select a player and change its speed -IG

 6/5/16:
 - Cut down on the processing, too many redundant callings -RY
 - Select now works as planned -RY